cos316/cos316-web/final.md

 One easy way to record this video is in a zoom meeting by yourself, see instructions from Zoom [here](https://support.zoom.us/hc/en-us/articles/201362473-Local-recording)

+For additional clarification about the final project, see [this document]({% link notes/Final Project Clarification.pdf %}).

 ### Submission